 NSX Edge can ping the hypervisor hosts that are in the same network as the NSX Edge.

 NSX Edge can ping its DNS server and its NTP server.

 - Troubleshoot connectivity problems.

 If connectivity is not established, make sure the VM network adapter is in the proper network or VLAN.

 By default, the NSX Edge datapath claims all virtual machine NICs except the management NIC (the one that has an IP address and a default route).
-If DHCP assigns the wrong NIC as management, you can correct this as follows:
+If DHCP assigns the wrong NIC as management, complete the tasks to correct the problem.